mangrovedao/subgraph-simple/README.md

 # Mangrove Indexer

 This repo contains the indexer code for Mangrove, MangroveOrder and Kandel.
-It is writtin using [the graph](https://thegraph.com/docs/en/).
+It is written using [the graph](https://thegraph.com/docs/en/).

 The contracts that is being indexed can be found in these 2 repos. [mangrove-core](https://github.com/mangrovedao/mangrove-core) and [mangrove-strats](https://github.com/mangrovedao/mangrove-strats)